Lemon Chia Shea Butter Soap Bars are a refreshing and lightly scented exfoliating simple soap bar that is great for beginner soap makers.

 Shea butter itself is excellent for those who suffer from dry skin.
 Shea butter helps create an emollient that can help soften and smooth dry skin.
 It is safe for all skin types while also being anti-fungal and anti-inflammatory.

 Lemon can be a powerful anti-fungal agent in soaps helping prevent infection from common strains of bacteria.
 While also providing a light citrus scent to the bar of soap.
 Lastly, chia seed, which is something I have been asked about most whenever sharing a soap with them.
 Since this is a soap that benefits dry skin issues, chia seed has been added to act as an extra exfoliant.
 I think it also makes the soap bar look a little extra pretty with the seeds.

 Yes!
 You most definitely can.
 I often use lavender and even sweet orange.
 I would like to try a grapefruit myself for fun.
 All will work just fine for this recipe.

 What are the chia seeds for?

-I see other types of melt and pour bases, can I use an olive oil or goat milk for this recipe?
+I see other types of melt-and-pour bases, can I use olive oil or goat milk for this recipe?